 With some key information, attracting robins to the landscape is relatively simple.
 These birds are present throughout most of North America, which makes them easily identifiable to many people.
 While robins in your garden may initially be cause for concern for some vegetable gardeners, it is important to note these birds are not likely to cause much, if any, damage.

 What Do Robins Eat?

 Unlike many birds, robins do not eat seed.
-In fact, it is most likely to find these birds rummaging through the soil in search of worms and grubs.
+In fact, it is most likely you’ll find these birds rummaging through the soil in search of worms and grubs.
 In addition to these invertebrates, the American robin is also known to eat wild fruits, such as mulberries and blackberries.
 Adding these plants to the garden is a great way to encourage robins to become frequent visitors.

 Robins are much more likely to be found splashing in puddles than some other types of birds.
 Bird baths are a great way to attract robins, as they offer a consistent source of water for drinking and for bathing.
 Baths with small fountains are particularly attractive to these birds.

 In addition to planting edible berries and fruits, robins will also need access to plants that are able to provide shelter and protection.
 While these birds are known to nest many different places, taller trees offer even more options during nesting season.

 If you are unable to plant trees in your location, nesting ledges (specifically for robins) are another great option for homeowners wishing to experience the nesting process.
 Remember, never disturb the robins’ nests.
 Robins can become very protective and territorial of nests.
 It is best to place nesting ledges where they will not be bothered.